 Mix cornstarch and water in a small bowl until smooth.
 Set aside.

-Bake for 40 minutes or until the edges are just barely puffed but the filling is pale—you're not looking for golden brown.
+Bake at 350º F (180º C) for 40 minutes or until the edges are just barely puffed, but the filling is pale—you're not looking for golden brown.

 Turn off the oven and leave the door closed for 40 more minutes (leave the cheesecake inside of the oven).
 The cheesecake will continue to cook, but slowly begin to cool as well.

 After 40 minutes, remove the cheesecake from the oven.
-The center of the cheesecake should still wobble when you remove it; it will continue to cook as it cools on the counter.
-Remove the cheesecake from the water bath and wrapping.
+The cheesecake center should still wobble when you remove it; it will continue to cook as it cools on the counter.
+Next, remove the cheesecake from the water bath and wrapping.
 Let it cool at room temperature.
-Then refrigerate for at least 4 hours, or overnight.
+Then refrigerate for at least 6 hours, or overnight (better).

 Loosen the cheesecake from the sides of the pan by running a thin metal spatula around the inside rim.
 Unmold and transfer to a cake plate.

 Store: You can store your Eggless Lemon Cheesecake covered and in the refrigerator for up to five days.Freeze: Eggless Lemon Cheesecake can be frozen for up to three months.